pyauth/python-pkcs11/README.rst

 Historically, this project used to run continuous integration tests against several HSM platforms, but this test setup has not been maintained over time.
 Currently, the integration tests in GitHub Actions use SoftHSMv2 as a baseline.
+We also test against `opencryptoki` in CI.
 If you would like to contribute some CI setup with additional PKCS#11 implementations or actual HSMs, let's chat!